-In order to calculate how much compensation you are entitled to for loss of earnings, the Court will assess their net average monthly wage for at least a three month period.
-This is then multiplied by the period of absence to calculate the total loss of earnings.
+In order to calculate how much compensation you are entitled to for loss of earnings, your net average monthly wage for at least a 3-month period will be taken into account.
+This average is then multiplied by the period of absence to calculate the total loss of earnings.

-You must provide enough evidence to enable to Courts to calculate loss of earnings, including a details history of income and payslips for the six months prior to the accident.
+You will need to provide enough evidence to calculate your loss of earnings, including historical income and payslips for the 6 months prior to the accident.

-Certain cycling injuries may be life-changing.
-Head trauma or spinal damage may result in paralysis, brain damage, or other permanent conditions that a claimant must adjust to living with following the accident.
+Cycling injuries can be life-changing.
+Head trauma or spinal damage, in particular, can result in paralysis, brain damage, or other permanent conditions.

-The majority of cyclist casualties involve people aged 16 - 55, with 583 cyclists aged 26-35 and 621 aged 36-45.
-Permanent and life-changing injuries like this can impact on a person's job and future career, possibly meaning that they are unable to continue in their previous line of work, or are never able to work again.
+The majority of cyclist casualties involve people aged 16 - 55.
+Permanent and life-changing injuries can have a devastating impact on a person's job and future career.
+If you have had a particularly serious accident, you may be unable to continue in your previous line of work, or unable to work again.

-Can I claims for loss of earnings from overtime?
+Can I claim for loss of overtime earnings?

 If you regularly worked overtime at your job prior to your cycling accident, you could claim special damages for loss of overtime.